Grafička škola u Zagrebu

-Grafička škola u Zagrebu (Graphics School of Zagreb) is a public high school in Zagreb, Croatia.
-The school has 550 students and 70 employees, of which 54 are teachers.
+Škola za grafiku, dizajn i medijsku produkciju (School of Graphics, Design and Media Production) is a public high school in Zagreb, Croatia.
+The school has 550 students and 70 employees, of which 54 are educators.

 History

-In 1886, two printers completed their apprenticeship in the school.
+In 1886, two book printers completed their apprenticeship in the school.
 Eight years later, in 1894, another group of 19 book printers finished their education there.
-By the decision of the Teachers' Council, 1894 is considered the year of establishment of the school.
+By 1945, more than 1,500 students had completed their studies at Grafička škola u Zagrebu.
+By the decision of the Teachers' Council of Croatia, 1894 is considered the year of establishment of the school.
+As of 2024, Eleven thousand students have graduated school to date.

-By the year 1945, more than 1,500 students finished studying in the school.
+The main directorate of the graphics industry donated printing machinery, devices and furniture to the school.

 The first school building was located in Gundulićeva 10.
-Soon, the school acquired a part of a building where Museum of Arts and Crafts is located today.
-The main directorate of the graphics industry donated printing machinery, devices and furniture to the school.
-It moved to the current location Getaldićeva 2 in 1951.
+In 1951, Grafička škola u Zagrebu moved to its current location in Getaldiceva and acquired a part of a building where the Museum of Arts and Crafts is located today.

-11000 students have graduated there to date.

 Names of the school

-The school has changed its name many times:
+The school has changed its name numerous times: